MaximEremenko/HDF5_test/README.md

 ## Goal

-Answer to:

-`Do you know how to install the HDF5 library including Fortran bindings on Windows?`

-Yes.
-This repo provides a one-click batch script that:
+This project provides a single batch script to build, install, and test HDF5 with Fortran bindings on Windows.
+It:

 1. Loads Intel oneAPI environment (`ifx`).
 2. Configures HDF5 with `-G "Visual Studio 17 2022" -T "fortran=ifx"`.